-7. Information collected by a handheld photo speed monitoring device operated pursuant to this section shall be limited exclusively to that information that is necessary for the enforcement of highway work zone speeding violations.
-Information provided to the operator of a handheld photo speed monitoring device shall be protected in a database with security comparable to that of the Department's system and used only for enforcement against individuals who violate the provisions of this section or § 46.2-878.1.
-Notwithstanding any other provision of law, all photographs, microphotographs, electronic images, or other personal information collected by a handheld photo speed monitoring device shall be used exclusively for enforcing highway work zone speed limits and shall not be (i) open to the public; (ii) sold or used for sales, solicitation, or marketing purposes; (iii) disclosed to any other entity except as may be necessary for the enforcement of highway work zone speed limits or to a vehicle owner or operator as part of a challenge to the violation; or (iv) used in a court in a pending action or proceeding unless the action or proceeding relates to a violation of this section or § 46.2-878.1, or such information is requested upon order from a court of competent jurisdiction.
+7. Information collected by a handheld photo speed monitoring device operated pursuant to this section shall be limited exclusively to that information that is necessary for the enforcement of school crossing zone and highway work zone speeding violations.
+Information provided to the operator of a handheld photo speed monitoring device shall be protected in a database with security comparable to that of the Department's system and used only for enforcement against individuals who violate the provisions of this section or § 46.2-873 or 46.2-878.1.
+Notwithstanding any other provision of law, all photographs, microphotographs, videotapes, or other recorded images collected by a handheld photo speed monitoring device shall be used exclusively for enforcing school crossing zone and highway work zone speed limits and shall not be (i) open to the public; (ii) sold or used for sales, solicitation, or marketing purposes; (iii) disclosed to any other entity except as may be necessary for the enforcement of school crossing zone and highway work zone speed limits or to a vehicle owner or operator as part of a challenge to the violation; or (iv) used in a court in a pending action or proceeding unless the action or proceeding relates to a violation of this section or § 46.2-873 or 46.2-878.1, or such information is requested upon order from a court of competent jurisdiction.
 Information collected under this section pertaining to a specific violation shall be purged and not retained later than 60 days after the collection of any civil penalties.
-Any Virginia State Police division using handheld photo speed monitoring devices shall annually certify compliance with this section and make all records pertaining to such system available for inspection and audit by the Commissioner of Highways or the Commissioner of the Department of Motor Vehicles or his designee.
+Any law-enforcement agency using handheld photo speed monitoring devices shall annually certify compliance with this section and make all records pertaining to such system available for inspection and audit by the Commissioner of Highways or the Commissioner of the Department of Motor Vehicles or his designee.
 Any person who discloses personal information in violation of the provisions of this subdivision shall be subject to a civil penalty of \$1,000 per disclosure.

-- 8. A conspicuous sign shall be placed within 1,000 feet of any highway work zone at which a handheld photo speed monitoring device is used, indicating the use of the device.
-There shall be a rebuttable presumption that such sign was in place at the time of the commission of the speed limit violation. - 2.
-That a private entity may enter into an agreement with the Department of State Police to be compensated for providing the handheld photo speed monitoring device and all related support services, including consulting, operations, and administration.
-However, only a law-enforcement officer employed by the Department of State Police may swear to or affirm the certificate required by subdivision B 3 of § 46.2-882.1 of the Code of Virginia.
-The Department of State Police shall enter into an agreement for compensation based on the value of the goods and services provided, not on the number of violations paid or monetary penalties imposed.
+8. A conspicuous sign shall be placed within 1,000 feet of any school crossing zone or highway work zone at which a handheld photo speed monitoring device is used, indicating the use of the device.
+There shall be a rebuttable presumption that such sign was in place at the time of the commission of the speed limit violation.

+2. That a private entity may enter into an agreement with a law-enforcement agency to be compensated for providing a handheld photo speed monitoring device and all related support services, including consulting, operations, and administration.
+However, only a law-enforcement officer may operate a handheld photo speed monitoring device and only a law-enforcement officer may swear to or affirm the certificate required by subdivision B 3 of § 46.2-882.1 of the Code of Virginia, as created by this act.
+Such law-enforcement agency shall enter into an agreement for compensation based on the value of the goods and services provided, not on the number of violations paid or monetary penalties imposed.